Devotional Thought : 1 Corinthians 1:14-17

 I am thankful that I did not baptize any of you except Crispus and Gaius, so no one can say that you were baptized into my name.
 (Yes, I also baptized the household of Stephanas; beyond that, I don’t remember if I baptized anyone else.)
 For Christ did not send me to baptize, but to preach the gospel.
 1 Corinthians 1:14-17

-We may not be called to preach like Paul, but God has gifted us to serve.
-Sometimes the things God calls us to do may not be as obvious as preaching or may not seem as significant but so often we underestimate our contribution.
+While we may not be called to preach like Paul, God has gifted us to serve in some way.
+Sometimes the things God calls us to do may not be as obvious as preaching and may not seem significant, but we often underestimate our contribution.
 Jesus said, “if anyone gives even a cup of cold water to one of these little ones because he is my disciple, I tell you the truth, he will certainly not lose his reward” (Matthew 10:42).

-Let’s not become comfortable with past successes or past acts of service but rather focus on what lies ahead.
+Let’s not become comfortable with our past successes or past service but rather let’s focus on what lies ahead.